 King Charles II granted William Penn a charter to form a colony in America.
-He arrived in 1682 and established the framework for the colony of Pennsylviania, basing it on the ideas of freedom and religious tolerance.
-(Painting by Peter Lely, public domain, via Wikimedia Commons
+He arrived in 1682 and established the framework for the colony of Pennsylvania, basing it on the ideas of freedom and religious tolerance.
+The principles of freedom that Penn promoted and adopted helped lay the framework for the First Amendment.
+(Image via Wikimedia Commons, public domain)

-William Penn (1644–1718), founder of Pennsylvania and one of the first champions of expressive freedoms in the American colonies, demonstrated how a free society could work and how individuals of different races and religions could live together in liberty and peace.The principles of freedom that Penn promoted and adopted helped lay the framework for the First Amendment.
+William Penn (1644–1718), founder of Pennsylvania and one of the first champions of expressive freedoms in the American colonies, demonstrated how a free society could work and how individuals of different races and religions could live together in liberty and peace.

 Born in London, England, Penn was the son of an admiral of the British fleet.
 He attended Oxford University until he was expelled for joining the Religious Society of Friends, or Quakers.
 He became a leading defender of religious freedom and was arrested and tried on several occasions.

 He believed that people were born with certain natural rights and privileges of freedom.
 In his First Frame of Government (1682), he provided for secure private property, free enterprise, free press, trial by jury, and religious toleration.
 In 1701, Penn signed the Fourth Frame, or Charter of Privileges, which granted citizens of Pennsylvania a number of basic freedoms — in particular, freedom of worship and the right of individuals to speak their mind.
 The Charter of Privileges formed the basis of Pennsylvania’s state constitution in 1776.

 This article was originally published in 2009.Send Feedback on this article